cdli-gh/annodoc/index.md

 "PN , slave of PN  and PN  divide (the inheritance), and after they divide their father('s estate)" (NG 7 17-21, example from PPCS manual)

 If clausal conjunction is not explicitly expressed or has been restored in morphology annotation, use `parataxis`.

+> But note the "tag list" (GDrive syntax folder)
+> `conj` "Several elements in the same function (including two verbal chains, nouns, nmods, etc).

+For the unmarked enumeration of transferred goods on a list, use `list`, not `conj`, unless a conjunction is used:

+> But note the "tag list":
+> There are some cases where some conclusive phrases are put to describe different goods mentioned above, for example,   sheep, goats, donkeys, the delivery/ offering/ expenditure/ wage.
+It is more convenient to use conj in these cases."

 ### Punctuation: punct